jessecarl/jessecarl.github.io/_posts/2016-05-10-resume-builder-part-3.md

 In [Part I]({% post_url 2016-02-24-resume-builder-part-1 %}), I introduced the
 tool and the data.
 In [Part II]({% post_url 2016-02-26-resume-builder-part-2 %}), I discussed how the tool interacts with the data.
-Today, I'll take some time to go through the command line interface for the tool.
+Today, I'll take some time to go through the command line interface for the tool.<!--more-->

 Any time I sit down to write a CLI, I try to think of a way to design it for standard streams.
 The simplicity and utility of a tool that listens to `stdin`